Ate329/MinecraftBot123/README.md

 Type ;stopafk to stop.

 Type ;time ro check the current time in minecraft world.

+# Functions
+Anti-afk

+Respond to simple messages

+Auto respawn

+Auto reconnecting to the servers

+Saying position

+Welcome and farewell players

+Game time checking

+Sending messages when players get damaged

+Sending messages about entity effetcs of players

+and so on......

 # Server List
 Go to ServerList.txt and add servers (cracked).